zakaria94/documentation/content/developer/tutorials/master_odoo_web_framework/03_create_gallery_view.rst

          <gallery image_field="some_field" tooltip_field="some_other_field"/>

    #.
 On mouse hover, display the content of the tooltip field.
 It should work if the field is a
       char field, a number field or a many2one field.
+To put a tooltip to an html element, you can put the string in the `data-tooltip` attribute of the element.
    #.
 Update the orders gallery view to add the customer as tooltip field.

    .. image:: 03_create_gallery_view/image_tooltip.png